 This workshop enables family heads to explore communication issues within the family and to consider the importance of shared decision-making, especially in the areas of family farm activities and financial decision-making.
 The activities cover skills and attitudes as well as exploring the cultural and gender dimensions of communication.

-Click here to access the PNG Family Farm Teams Trainers Manual
+Click on the image below to access the Training Manual: PNG Family Farm Teams Trainers Manual

 We partner with leading PNG training bodies who offer specialised training tailored for PNG

 Integrated Agricultural Training Program of the University of Natural Resources and Environment—Record and Book-keeping

 Nationwide Micro Bank —Budgeting, Mobile Phone Banking and Saving

 Pacific Adventist University— Business training for families with low literacy